-- A. "Physician" means an individual licensed to practice medicine, surgery, dentistry, optometry, osteopathy and podiatry; also chiropractic and psychology within the scope of the individual's practice as defined by applicable laws of Rhode Island, or of any other state of the United States, or such other jurisdiction.
-This includes, licensed clinical social workers, licensed independent clinical social workers, licensed midwives, nurse practitioners, physician assistants and psychiatric clinical nurse specialists (PCNS) as the Director in his/her discretion may allow; provided, however, that the Director may require documentary evidence of the license to practice in any case in which he/she deems such evidence to be necessary. - B. "Week of unemployment due to sickness" shall mean a calendar week as defined in the Act, during which an individual is unable to perform his/her regular or customary work because of sickness, as defined in Section 28-39-2 (20) of the Rhode Island Temporary Disability Insurance Act; provided, however, that for the purpose of establishing a waiting period under Section 28-41-12 of the said Act, such week of unemployment shall be effective on the Sunday of the week as required in section 28-41-12(a). - C. "Valid claim," for the purpose of establishing a benefit year for Temporary Disability Insurance benefits shall mean any claim for waiting period or benefit credits made by an individual unemployed because of sickness, who, during the individual's base period, has been paid sufficient wages for employment by employers to meet the requirements set forth in Section 28-41-11 of the Temporary Disability Insurance Act. - D. "Calendar quarter" means a period of three consecutive calendar months ending March 31, June 30, September 30, And December 31, or, in accordance with the weekly payroll plan of any employer, any period of three consecutive months ending within 6 days before or after March 31, June 30, September 30, and December 31.
+- in no case shall any individual be entitled to more than four fifths (4/5) of his or her benefit rate for that week. - 3.
+"Qualified healthcare provider" or "QHP" or "Medical practitioner" means an individual licensed in the United States of America to practice medicine, surgery, dentistry, optometry, osteopathy and podiatry; also chiropractic and psychology within the scope of the individual's practice as defined by applicable laws of Rhode Island, or of any other state of the United States, or such other jurisdiction.
+This includes, licensed clinical social workers, licensed independent clinical social workers, licensed nurse midwives, nurse practitioners, physician assistants and psychiatric clinical nurse specialists (PCNS) as the Director in his/her discretion may allow; provided, however, that the Director may require documentary evidence of the license to practice in any case in which he/she deems such evidence to be necessary. - 4.
+"Sickness" means an individual shall be deemed to be sick in any week in which, because of his or her physical or mental condition, is unemployed, has been examined by a licensed Qualified Healthcare Provider and has been deemed to be functionally unable to perform his or her regular or customary work or services and is unable to attend classes or school.
+This includes attending clinical classes/training for specific programs following accepted and approved Medical Duration Guidelines, unless the classes or school and its demands or requirements are materially different from his or her regular or customary work or services. - 5.
+"Valid claim" means for the purpose of establishing a benefit year for Temporary Disability Insurance benefits any claim for waiting period or benefit credits made by an individual unemployed because of sickness, who, during the individual's base period, has been paid sufficient wages for employment by employers to meet the requirements set forth in R.I.
+Gen. Laws § 28-41-11. - 6.
+"Week of unemployment due to sickness" means a calendar week as defined in the Act, during which an individual is unable to perform his/her regular or customary work because of sickness, as defined in R.I.
+Gen. Laws § 28-39-2(20).